 Evaluating LLMs with labeled data¶

-Choosing the right LLM for your specific use case is crucial but can be challenging.
-While larger models might offer better performance, they often come with higher costs. kluster.ai provides high-performing models at competitive prices, making advanced AI more accessible.
+How can you know which LLM is better for a given task?
+Choosing the right LLM for your specific use case is crucial but challenging.
+While larger models generally offer better performance, they often come with higher costs.

 - Loads and processes a public dataset (which you can later replace with your own)

-- Tests three state-of-the-art Llama models on a text classification task
+- Tests three state-of-the-art models on a text classification task

 - Compares their accuracy using annotated data